kittennbfive/5A-75B-tools/README.md

 `Connector_viewer/` contains some other scripts to make a graphical representation of the Connectors J1-J8, the buffers and the FPGA.

+`pin_listing_scripts/` contains some scripts to print various lists of IO (useful for hardware-hacking).

 `I_want_inputs/` contains a hardware-modification for getting 5V-tolerant inputs.

 General informations about the board can be found here: https://github.com/q3k/chubby75